 - Sponsorships of events, tables, exhibitions, or performances.

-- Fundraising events such as luncheons, dinners, walks, runs, or sports tournaments.
+- Fundraising events such as luncheons and dinners.

-- Amendments: Microsoft reserves the right to supplement or amend these eligibility guidelines at any time without notice
+Microsoft reserves the right to supplement or amend these eligibility guidelines at any time without notice.

-- Anti-discrimination policy: To be eligible to participate in this program, organisations must attest to the following statement, which certifies compliance with the Microsoft corporate citizenship not-for-profit giving antidiscrimination policy:
+To be eligible to participate in this program, organisations must attest to the following statement, which certifies compliance with the Microsoft corporate citizenship nonprofit giving antidiscrimination policy:

 My organisation is a religious organisation, and any discriminatory practices of my organisation are exempt from laws that otherwise prohibit such discrimination.